Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 When Can You Hike around Sass de Putia

-Early June until late October, weather depending.
+Early June until late October, depending on snow conditions.

 October is still a promising month to hike around Sass de Putia, but if it snows, the snow may linger, especially along the gully leading up to Forcela de Pütia.
 We hiked the circuit in early October after a snowstorm.
 It was doable, but there were some slippery passages.